arqgasp/arqgasp/README.md

 <div>

-:sparkles: My name is Gabriel, Im architect of building and studying code now :sparkles:
+:sparkles: My name is Gabriel, Im architect of building at Osasco City Hall and studying code now :sparkles:

 </div>